ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

-and that moment when I looked at the remaining 11 bottles in the fridge, I felt something right there, and then I saw the bottles as a family and I saw myself as the tyrant who was taking away a family member
+and that moment when I looked at the remaining 11 bottles in the fridge, I felt something right there, and then I saw the bottles as a family and I saw myself as the tyrant who was taking away a family member I stare at the fridge and the bottles and the other barrel in my hand